 Caffeine is such a part of our diet that going sometimes just a few hours without it will cause headaches and maybe even nervousness and shaking.
 The headaches shouldn’t last more than a couple of days unless you consume more than most.

-Gradually reducing caffeine intake before your fast
+Gradually reduce caffeine intake before your fast

 A good way to possibly ease the withdrawal would be to gradually begin to cut back your caffeine consumption the week before your fast.
 Decrease your caffeine intake a little each day leading up to it.